 Chinese investment: a blessing or curse?

 So why is there this murmur of distrust concerning all this investment coming in from China?
 There are a few major criticisms, the most popular being that China’s involvement in Africa is new colonialism.
 It is a concern that China’s infusion of funds could leave Africa in considerable debt, or reliant on Chinese investment in order to maintain their economies.
-This would impact the economic and political independence of countries.
+This would impact the economic and political independence of African countries.

 Another concern is that most Chinese investment comes from state-backed organisations, although investment from China’s private sector is increasing.
 Investment projects in raw materials and energy are dominated by Chinese state-funded initiatives, usually in the form of sovereign wealth funds and largely aimed at energy and resource security, according to Tarling-Hunter.